-If you are worried about not getting your bills paid because you feel like you need that physical reminder, let me ask you, why are not enrolled in automatic billing?
+If you are worried about not getting your bills paid because you feel like you need that physical reminder, let me ask you, why are you not enrolled in automatic billing?

-There are a ton of reason why you should automate your bills.
+There are a ton of reasons why you should automate your bills.
 This is a very smart financial decision, but since this post is about paper clutter, not finances, I’ll leave that topic be.

 Seriously, enroll in paperless billing.
 Just log into each account that you pay a bill for and there will be an option to use paperless billing.
 You will get an email when bills are due, instead of a piece of paper in the mail.